Rasyidannas/Bash-VIM_Summary/Bash.md

      ```
 4. `chmod +x first_script` or `chmod 700 first_script`
 5. `./first_script.sh`
-   To make a shortcut without into the directory file, you can define a new variable in `.bashrc` file, like this `export PATH="$PATH:~/scripts"`.
+   To make a shortcut without into the directory file, you can define a new variable in `~/.bashrc` file, like this `export PATH="$PATH:~/scripts"`.
 So you can just call `first_script.sh`

 # What is Shebang?